 Following the edge of the turquoise Lake Pukaki, the road leads directly toward Mount Cook National Park.

-As you drive along, it seems as if the mountains get larger and larger with each passing kilometer.
+As you drive along, it seems as if the mountains get larger and larger with each passing kilometre.

 There are plenty of spots to spot and admire the view.
 The best and most iconic is Peters Lookout.